 AMS Beacons Program to Help Lighten the AMS Annual Meeting!

-At the 92nd AMS Annual Meeting in New Orleans, Louisiana, Beacons will once again be present with friendly faces and a goal of providing assistance and help to anyone attending the annual meeting—from the first-time attendee who needs directions to someone who is a regular attendee that might need some timely and thoughtful advice.
+At the 93rd AMS Annual Meeting in Austin, Texas, Beacons will once again be present with friendly faces and a goal of providing assistance and help to anyone attending the annual meeting—from the first-time attendee who needs directions to someone who is a regular attendee that might need some timely and thoughtful advice.

 Signs, social networking media (e.g., the AMS Facebook site or Twitter feed), and daily newsletter blogs will notify attendees of the presence and function of AMS Beacons.
-Beacons will have a significant presence at the New Attendee Briefing on Sunday, will be stationed at key locations (e.g., Registration Desk, entryways, meetings with large gatherings, etc.) and will informally greet and assist attendees as they move throughout the venue during the week.
+Beacons, who may be identified by their bright yellow lanyards, will have a significant presence at the Newcomers’ Welcome and Informational Exchange on Sunday, will be stationed at key locations (e.g., Registration Desk, entryways, meetings with large gatherings, etc.) and will informally greet and assist attendees as they move throughout the venue during the week.
 The Beacons are a volunteer, complementary resource to the AMS staff and are trained on what questions and information should be referred to AMS staff members.

 For more information, contact Beth Farley, AMS director of Member Services (tel: 617-226-3910; e-mail: email@example.com).